 Greenprint Resource Hub

 The Greenprint Resource Hub is intended to help planners, policymakers, and the public learn about greenprints and how they can be utilized to identify strategic conservation opportunities in their communities.
-It was developed by The Nature Conservancy, The Conservation Fund, and The Trust for Public Land.
+The Nature Conservancy, The Conservation Fund, and The Trust for Public Land developed it.

 Through the development of a greenprint, stakeholders help to identify, map, and prioritize areas important to the conservation of water resources, among other important elements.
 The greenprint process allows local officials to develop a coordinated strategy for channeling development to the most appropriate locations to avoid conflicts while protecting important natural resources.
 At a minimum, a greenprint allows interested stakeholders to understand and communicate about providing a range of benefits.